 Identify Your Word Limit

-Word limits for personal statements vary across professions and schools, so it is important that you identify your word or character limit before you start writing.
+Word limits for personal statements vary across professions and schools, so it is important that you identify your word limit before you start writing.
 Generally speaking, personal statements should be one page single spaced.

 Identify the most significant aspects from your notes that will enable you to address one or more of the following standard topics: